s-damian/rust-solana-wallet/README.md

 ### ✦ "generate_seed": Generate and Display a Random Mnemonic

-This command generates a new mnemonic phrase randomly, calculates the corresponding seed, displays the seed, displays the Solana public key, and writes the keypair to a file:
+This command generates a new mnemonic phrase randomly, calculates the corresponding seed, displays the seed, displays the Solana public key, and writes the keypair to a file.

+Command:

 ```
 cargo run generate_seed